-Company leaders understand what strategy is, but they know a lot less about how to successfully execute a strategy to achieve results.
+Company leaders understand what strategy is, but they have a lot less success executing a strategy to achieve results.

 With all the books written about strategy and execution, one would think that how to accomplish it has been neatly figured out.
 But, successful execution is as difficult today as it was in the 1980s when Michael Porter made strategy an en vogue topic.

 Following are three explanations why even the best-planned strategies unravel during execution, and what to do about it.